devuxer/mdx-js-test/README.md

    ```
    # Hello, MDX!

-   This is an example using webpack
+   This is an example using Create React App + craco
    ```

 6. `./.babelrc`: